 No.

 This seems to be some sort of virtue based upon toughening up people for the real world.
-Getting them used to dealing with "Shark Tank" type investors (what a bunch of dopes) so these aspiring entrepreneurs can be prepared.
+Getting them used to dealing with "Shark Tank" type investors so these aspiring entrepreneurs can be prepared.

 I think that I would never lie to someone about their business prospects or flatter them just to do it.
 But I would also never "drill" someone just to "toughen them up."